atetz/atetz.github.io/_src/posts/mra-beeline.md

 ```

 A few things are going on here:
-- The Beeline gpx has waypoint `<wpt>` nodes while the MyRouteApp has not.
+- The Beeline GPX has waypoint `<wpt>` nodes while the MyRouteApp has not.
-- The MyRouteApp gpx provides more information in the route segment `<rte>`.
+- The MyRouteApp GPX provides more information in the route segment `<rte>`.
-- The MyRouteApp gpx has a track segment `<trk>`.
+- The MyRouteApp GPX has a track segment `<trk>`.
-- The Beeline gpx `<rte>` segment suspiciously looks a lot like the MyRouteApp `<trkseg>` because the coordinates are very close to each-other.
+- The Beeline GPX `<rte>` segment suspiciously looks a lot like the MyRouteApp `<trkseg>` because the coordinates are very close to each-other.

 Both seem to have a different interpretation of the [GPX 1.1 Schema Documentation](http://www.topografix.com/GPX/1/1/#type_wptType).
 Looking at the definitions I note 3 things:
 - `wptType` wpt represents a waypoint, point of interest, or named feature on a map.